Photos of locations relevant to the Julia Wallace murder case, including crime scene photos.

 Front of 29 Wolverton Street:

 The downstairs window is the window into the parlour.
-The upstairs window is the window into the spare bedroom, which was found in a disordered state when Wallace returned home.
+The upstairs window is the window into the spare bedroom, which was found in a “disordered” state (just the bedsheets pushed off the bed and the two pillows on the floor) when Wallace returned home.

 Back gate from the yard: